 On-site Stormwater Detention (OSD)

-On-site stormwater detention is the temporary storage and controlled release of stormwater generated on-site.
+On-site stormwater detention is another water sensitive urban design.
+It’s the temporary storage and controlled release of stormwater generated on-site.
 OSD temporarily stores and slows down the rate of stormwater runoff from a property so that it does not worsen flooding downstream, whereas a rainwater tank stores rainwater for reuse purposes.

 OSD systems can be located above ground or below ground.
 They should remain empty except during periods of rainfall and shortly after the rainfall ceases.
 Ponding of water should not last for more than 2 hours in most rain events.
 If ponding persists, it is likely that maintenance attention is required.